munnm/munnm.github.io/_pages/community.md

 ## GenAI Accelerator

 The [Generative AI Accelerator](https://blog.google/outreach-initiatives/google-org/google-generative-ai-accelerator-nonprofits/) is a 6-month global pro bono program that aims to accelerate the work of 21 nonprofit organizations working with generative AI by providing mentorship, technical training and pro bono support.
-Currently I'm working with two companies: [Materiom](https://materiom.org/) and [Full Fact](https://fullfact.org/).
+The Accelerator targets social impact organizations across Education/Learning, Healthcare & Life Sciences, Workforce Development, Crisis Response & Social Safety Nets, Climate & Sustainability and Civic Engagement.
+I've volunteered as primary technical advisor, guiding architecture decisions and developing eval frameworks.
+In the past, I've working with

+[Phare Bio](https://www.pharebio.org/) — a US-based social venture whose mission is to address the global antimicrobial resistance crisis by discovering and developing entirely new classes of antibiotics.
+They leverage generative AI and deep learning to design novel, drug-like molecular candidates from scratch to replenish the world's dwindling antibiotic pipeline.

-Materiom is a UK-based startup whose mission is to accelerate the research, development, and uptake of materials that have a net-positive impact on the planet.
+[Materiom](https://materiom.org/) -- a UK-based startup whose mission is to accelerate the research, development, and uptake of materials that have a net-positive impact on the planet.
 They offer biomaterial developers a platform where they can access, collaborate and contribute new biomaterial formulations.

-Full Fact is the UK's independent fact checking organisation.
+[Full Fact](https://fullfact.org/) -- the UK's independent fact checking organisation.
 Their mission is to promote accuracy and accountability in public debate by systematically fact checking claims made by politicians, public figures, and the media.

 ## Google.org Fellowship with The Trevor Project